yushan-li/yushan-li.github.io/_pages/about.md

 - 2024, Jun 19: I have joined the Division of Decision and Control Systems, KTH Royal Institute of Technology, as a Postdoc Researcher.
 - 2024, Jun 18: One co-author paper was accepted by IEEE Journal of Selected Topics in Signal Processing (JSTSP), congratulations to Zitong Wang!
 - 2024, May 23: Yushan Li has successfully defended his doctoral dissertation!
-- 2023, Dec 14: Yushan Li was awarded Shanghai Jiao Tong University “**Academic Star**” (only 10 persons per year), congratulations!
-- 2023, Nov 5: Yushan Li was invited to present the latest works at the 2023 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates in Hangzhou, China, and received the **Best Oral Presentation Award**.
-- 2023, Oct 21: Yushan was invited to give a **keynote speech** at The 7th SJTU-FDU Joint Information Technology Academic Forum.
-- 2023, Sep 25: Yushan Li was awarded the 2023 National Scholarship for Graduates.
 <details>
 <summary>See earlier news</summary>
+&emsp;- &nbsp;2023, Dec 14: Yushan Li was awarded Shanghai Jiao Tong University “**Academic Star**” (only 10 persons per year), congratulations!<br/>
+&emsp;- &nbsp;2023, Nov 5: Yushan Li was invited to present the latest works at the 2023 ZJU Swarm Intelligence Unmanned Systems National Academic Forum For Ph.D Candidates in Hangzhou, China, and received the **Best Oral Presentation Award**. <br/>
+&emsp;- &nbsp; 2023, Oct 21: Yushan was invited to give a **keynote speech** at The 7th SJTU-FDU Joint Information Technology Academic Forum.<br/>
+&emsp;- &nbsp; 2023, Sep 25: Yushan Li was awarded the 2023 National Scholarship for Graduates.<br/>
 &emsp;- &nbsp;2023, Aug 4: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper, congratulations! <br/>

 &emsp;- &nbsp;2023, Mar 6: Yushan Li has won the 2022 Shanghai Association of Automation Best Paper Award (the IEEE T-RO'22 paper), congratulations!<br/>